 Social Enterprise Scotland

 Social Enterprise Scotland is the collective and campaigning voice of social enterprise, and provides access to Scotland’s social enterprise community.
 They are an independent membership led organisation that works to raise the profile of social enterprise, and represent members’ interests at a national policy level.
-Having developed an on-line one-stop resource they bring together all the relevant information and different aspects of the social enterprise community in one place.
+They work to bring together all the relevant information and different aspects of the social enterprise community in one place, campaigning and influencing on issues and policies that matter to the sector.

 For further information, visit the Social Enterprise Scotland website.